 Take an hour now, as the season winds down to take your test.
 Once the ground is frozen it is awfully hard (and cold) to be soil sampling.
-Besides a good soil sample has to be 6” deep, or to the plow depth.
-If you only take the top 2” because it is frozen underneath, your results will come back off the charts.
-The lab is assuming you sampled 6”, not the top 2” where the nutrients are concentrated.
+A good soil sample has to be 6” deep, or to the plow depth.
+If you only take the top 2” because it is frozen underneath, results will come back off the charts.
+The lab is assuming you sampled 6”, not the top 2” where the nutrients are highly concentrated.

 Next I mix all my small sub samples together in the clean bucket and take out one cup and put it in a plastic bag to send to the lab.
 When I am doing multiple samples I mark the bag of course.

 It is tempting to just take a few shovel-fulls on the edge of the field and call it good.
 Keep in mind that the top 6” of an acre of soil weighs 2 million pounds.
 You are sending the lab one cup of soil.
 They will only use one teaspoon.
 So make sure you send them a sample that represents your field, all 2 million pounds.
-That means a lot subsamples.
+That means a lot of sub-samples (somewhere around 10-15 is usually a good number).
 Then mix them well before you take out a cup to send to the lab.

 If this seems complicated, don’t worry.
 There are directions for how to take the sample right in your soil test kit.
 Pick one up from your county Extension office.
-Penn State Extension’s Introduction to Soils class is also coming up soon.
-It is designed to introduce new farmers to the fundamentals of soils, including how to interpret their soil tests and decide what amendments to apply.
-For more information contact Tianna firstname.lastname@example.org.
-For soils information check out our new factsheets in the soils section.
+For soils information check out our factsheets in the soils section.